 Avoid any criticism about the property until you are in the privacy of your car of back on the street.
 If the agent or others overhear negative comments, it can come back to haunt you.

 Do and Don’t, Tips for Visiting Open Houses

 There are many tips for buyers visiting open houses to follow.
 Here are just a few of the Do’s and Don’ts to keep in mind when attending an Open House.

 For the Buyer Do

 Attend the viewing with your buyer’s agent.
 This way you have your representative there with you.
 Your agent most likely has attended countless Open Houses over their career, so any guesswork on your part can be avoided with your agent on hand.
 Since your agent will most likely be handling any negotiation for you, they’re your first line of defense.
 So, why not have them there up front?
 If your agent is not available to attend with you, put their name and phone number on the sign-in sheet, so then the listing broker does not assume you are unrepresented.

 Greet the broker immediately.
 If you don’t see one right away upon entrance, say hello and wait for an answer.
 Perhaps the agent is busy with another potential buyer, wait until they are free before going through the house on your own.
 If you’ve arrived at a super busy time, the broker should be aware of this and give group tours of the home if everyone is amenable to that.

 Keep your ears open.
-While you’re here to ask your questions, you might hear some answers you didn’t know you needed by merely listening to other prospective buyers and their questions.
+While you’re here to ask your questions, you might hear some answers you didn’t know you needed by merely listening to other prospective buyers and their subjects.
 You might also hear some additional information about the home you didn’t know.